DataDog/kafka-kit/cmd/topicmappr/README.md

-## Overview
+# Overview
 Topicmappr was created as a replacement for Kafka's provided `kafka-reassign-partition.sh` tool, providing additional enhancements:

-### Deterministic Output
+**Deterministic Output**

 Given the same input, topicmappr will always provide the same output map.

-### Minimal Partition Movement
+**Minimal Partition Movement**

 Avoids reassigning partitions where movement isn't necessary, greatly reducing reassignment times and resource load for simple recoveries.

-### Balancing Partition Placement With Constraints
+**Balancing Partition Placement With Constraints**

-For each broker pending replacement, topicmappr chooses the least-utilized candidate broker (based on partition counts or storage available, configurable via the `-placement` param) that satisfies the following constraints:
+For each partition placement, topicmappr chooses the least-utilized candidate broker (based on partition counts or storage available, configurable via the `-placement` param) that satisfies the following constraints:

 - the broker isn't already in the replica set
-- the broker isn't in any of the existing replica set localities (looks up the built in `rack-id` parameter)
+- the broker isn't in any of the existing replica set localities (using the Kafka `rack-id` parameter)

 Provided enough brokers, topicmapper determines the appropriate leadership, follower and failure domain balance.

-### Summary Output
+**Change Summaries**

-An output of what's changed along with advisory notices (e.g. insufficient broker counts supplied to satisfy all constraints at the desired partition/replica count).
+An output of what's changed along with advisory notices (e.g. insufficient broker counts supplied to satisfy all constraints at the desired partition/replica count) that helps users make clear decisions.

+# Installation
+- `go get github.com/DataDog/topicmappr`
+- `go install github.com/DataDog/topicmappr/cmd/topicmappr`

+Binary will be found at `$GOPATH/bin/topicmappr`

+**Compatibility**

+Tested with Go 1.9+, Kafka 0.10.x, ZooKeeper 3.4.x.

+# Usage

-## Usage
+## Flags
-Flags:

 ```
 Usage of topicmappr: